metabase/metabase/docs/api/activity.md

 API endpoints for Activity.

-## `GET /api/activity/`

-Get recent activity.

 ## `GET /api/activity/popular_items`

 Get the list of 5 popular things for the current user.
-Query takes 8 and limits to 5 so that if it finds anything archived, deleted, etc it can hopefully still get 5.
+Query takes 8 and limits to 5 so that if it finds anything archived, deleted, etc it can usually still get 5.

 ## `GET /api/activity/recent_views`